Real Estate

 You don’t have to be legally resident to own a home in Mexico

-You do not have to be resident in Mexico to own property here, so there is no need to qualify for residency status under the immigration rules to buy a home here— whether directly, or through a property trust.
+You do not have to be resident in Mexico to own property here, so there is no need to qualify for residency status under the immigration rules to buy land or a house—whether you purchase directly, or through a property trust.

-However, when you sell the property there are certain property capital gains tax allowances that you may access if you are resident in Mexico.
+Note, however that when you sell the property, there are certain property capital gains tax allowances that you may access only if you have legal residency in Mexico.

 Mexican law on property ownership